-These candidate habitat locations have been identified in Adelaide Wind Energy Centre's Natural Heritage Evaluation of Significance Report in Figures 10, 12, 14, and 15.
-These candidate habitat features are located within 120m of proposed turbine or overhead line locations throughout the Adelaide Wind Energy Centre project area.
+This candidate habitat location has been identified in Bornish Wind Energy Centre's Natural Heritage Evaluation of Significance Report in Figure 10.
+This candidate habitat feature is located within 120m of a proposed turbine location in the west end of the Bornish Wind Energy Centre project area.